Kipper-Lang/Kipper/src/docs/latest/functions.md

 A function is a block of code that can be called by name.
 It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).

+Functions are an easy way to re-use code and provide an interface to do certain things multiple times.
+They are essential for every program, as the ability to re-execute statements over and over again, makes them a powerful tool for every program allowing the creation of complex behaviour fairly easily and avoiding ugly or tedious code repetition.

 All data that is passed to a function is explicitly passed.

-Functions are an easy way to re-use code and provide interface to do certain things over and over again.
-They are essential for every program, as the ability to re-execute statements over and over again, makes them a powerful tool for every program allowing the creation of complex behaviour fairly easily and avoiding ugly or tedious code repetition.

 ## Syntax